Tapestry – Tuesday Morning Bible Study

 We’re all broken.
 Whether your brokenness is the result of your decisions, the decisions of others or the general brokenness of the world. re:generation recovery at Cherry Hills is here to walk with you.
 Our large and small group experiences are here to help you heal from addiction, infertility, abuse, pornography, difficult relationships and everything in between.

-Second and fourth Tuesdays of each month @ 6 – 8p
+First and third Tuesdays of each month @ 6 – 8p

 This caring ministry serves pregnant teens and teen mothers of children birth through age 6.